German Spaetzle, or Spätzle, is an easy, homemade egg noodle that is delicious with any German cuisine, or a side for any protein of your choice!

 - Add wet ingredients to dry ingredients.

-- Mix well, to a thick dough.
+- Stir together.
+Mix well, to a thick dough.
 Let dough rest for 1 hour.

-- Bring water to a light boil in a large pot.
+- Bring water to a light boil in a large pot of salted water.
 After resting, add some dough to spaetzle maker bowl, placed over the pot with the boiling water.
 Move bowl back and forth on blades and let dough fall into lightly boiling water.

 - Cook noodles until they float.
 Scoop out as they rise with a slotted spoon.
 Place in colander to drain.

 - When dough is all gone and spaetzle is cooked.
 Add butter to a pan and mix with spaetzle.

 - If you don’t have a spätzle machine, you can place a cup or so of spaetzle batter on a wooden cutting board with straight sides.
 Use a knife or bench scraper to cut dough into thin strips while pushing the strip off of the edge of the cutting board into the boiling water.

 - It is said that a potato ricer works well too, but I’ve tried it on several occasions and it does not work as well.
 If using a potato ricer, make the dough thinner than you would either with the machine or the cutting and slicing method mentioned above.